webcomponents/webcomponents.github.io/src/documents/articles/introduction-to-custom-elements.html.md

 # Lifecycle callbacks

-I mentioned `relative-time` custom element inserts a relative date/time into `TextContent` on the fly.
+I mentioned the `relative-time` custom element inserts a relative date/time into `TextContent` on the fly.
 But when does that happen?
 You can define functions to be called when certain events happened on Custom Elements, which are called "lifecycle callbacks".